Adong-o/portfolio-website/README.md

 ## 📄 License

-MIT License - feel free to use this for your own portfolio!
+MIT License - feel free to use this for your own portfolio!, a shoutout would be nice gesture.

 ## 🤝 Credits